dldemoks/OpenCart2/README.md

 OpenCart 2.x
 ======
-Модуль оплаты Payeer
+Payment module Payeer

-Для установки модуля скачайте и распакуйте архив.
+To install the module, download and unzip the archive.
-Далее следуйте прилагаемой инструкции
+Then follow the attached instructions.

-Поддерживаемая версия CMS OpenCart 2.x
+Support for CMS OpenCart 2.x